ss271189/Java9/README.md

 6) Stream API enchancement

     - takeWhile()
-        - default method added to Stream class.
+        - default method added to Stream interface.
         - take parameter as Predicate.
         - loops over the list and breaks where the conditions become false.
 		-